 While he was still in school Carl worked as a herdsman with the Department of Natural Resources.

 He recalls during his school days one teacher referring to him and some classmates as level three sweathogs, based upon the movie 'To Sir With Love (the term sweathogs was later adopted for the TV series Welcome Back Kotter).

 Carl remembers two of his teachers particularly, with respect.

 'Mr. Dion was a middleweight boxing champion.
 He certainly knew how to deal with us; and George Doak was the only teacher who really understood me.'

 Carl went right from high school into the RCMP, beginning a 33-year career in community policing and law enforcement including 28 years with the Fredericton Police Force.

-Mr. Urquhart has been involved with community and service groups: Upper Kingsclear volunteer fire department, Saint John River Salmon Anglers Association, New Brunswick Salmon Council, Atlantic Salmon Federation, Society of Saint Andrew, New Brunswick Wildlife Federation, New Brunswick Outfitters Association and Scouts Canada.
+His involvement with community and service groups includes: Upper Kingsclear volunteer fire department, Saint John River Salmon Anglers Association, New Brunswick Salmon Council, Atlantic Salmon Federation, Society of Saint Andrew, New Brunswick Wildlife Federation, New Brunswick Outfitters Association and Scouts Canada.

 Carl became an organ donor when he gave a kidney to Reid Cleghorn of Harvey.